-Agent Nightingale in Alan Wake really fits in this trope.
+Agent Robert Nightingale in Alan Wake is a ruthless federal agent pursuing the main character.
 Though the source for his violent behavior is found in his back story.

 It doesn't stop there.
-One possibility at the end of the game has Blake order a sniper squad to gun down Ethan who had finally reunited with his ten-year-old son after having gone to incredible lengths to save him from a horrible death, all while the aforementioned son watches in horror as his beloved father's body falls to the ground, lifeless.
-All because Blake refused to believe anyone but Ethan could be the Origami Killer and the instant the obviously unarmed Ethan has to clutch his side in pain instead of keeping his hands up, Blake gives the order to shoot.
+One possibility at the end of the game has Blake ordering his squad of officers to gun down Ethan who had finally reunited with Shaun, his ten-year-old son, after having gone to incredible lengths to save him from drowning in the warehouse's well, all while the aforementioned son watches in horror as his beloved father's body falls to the ground, lifeless.
+All because Blake refused to believe anyone but Ethan could be the Origami Killer and the instant the obviously unarmed man clutches his left hip in agony instead of keeping his hands up, Blake gives the order to shoot.
 Needless to say, Blake is by far the most hated character in the game, even the actual killer doesn't come close.
 The worst part?
 In any good ending he gets away with everything.